Skip to Content

 1. AttributionHub scans the page for Jotform iframes (matching jotform.com or jotform.co in the src)

-2. For each iframe found, it reads attribution data from localStorage
+2. For each iframe it finds, it reads attribution data from localStorage

-4. It updates the iframe src with the new URL, which causes the iframe to reload
+4. It updates the iframe src with the new parameters, which causes the iframe to reload

-5. Jotform reads the URL parameters and pre-fills the corresponding hidden fields in the form
+5. Jotform reads the URL parameters and pre-fills the matching hidden fields

-This happens automatically on page load.
-When the visitor submits the form, the pre-filled hidden field values are included in the submission.
+This all happens automatically on page load.
+When the visitor submits the form, the pre-filled values are included in the submission.

-The table below lists the most commonly used fields.
-For the complete field catalog, see Field Reference.
+Here are the most commonly used fields.
+For the complete list, see Field Reference.

 Core Attribution Fields (Latest Touch)